 - The bowl sites of Arlington, TX (Cotton), Orlando, FL (Citrus), Glendale, AZ (Fiesta), and Atlanta, GA (Peach) will be annual elite 8 sites.

 - The Final Four/Championship games will be held in Pasadena, New Orleans, and Miami.
 The championship game will rotate between the 3 sites, and the two final four games will be played in the non-championship cities.

 - The first-round sites that are off of the playoff rotation will still hold bowl games.
 More explanation on that to follow.

 - This is the time where things get tricky, as I try to accommodate the rest of the bowl eligible teams who do not make the 16-team playoff.

-- There will be 24 bowl games held at all the first-round sites who are off of the playoff rotation and the three bowl-only sites of: Nassau, Bahamas, Tucson, AZ, and Boca Raton, FL.
+- There will be 25 bowl games held at all the first-round sites who are off of the playoff rotation and the bowl-only sites of: Exploria Stadium in Orlando, FL (home of the Cure Bowl).

 - The names of the bowls will remain the same.